Silas-N-Schlax/graduation-site/src/index.md

 <h1 id="first">Silas's Educational Journey</h1>

 I have crafted a seven-part narrative that chronicles my educational journey, starting in middle school and extending to the present day.
-Each part will be shared individually, with new entries posted on weekdays, beginning April 16th. <a href = "/The Story So Far/preface">Click here to explore the story</a>.
+Each part will be shared individually, with new entries posted on weekdays, beginning April 16th. <a href = "/the-story-so-far/preface">Click here to explore the story</a>.

 # Post Graduation Plans